rest-for-physics/rest-school/day3/session2/README.md

 **NOTE:** The channel id returned is the value corresponding to the daq channel id that is associated with the electronics acquisition system.
 If no decoding file was provided, then the physical readout channel number will be equal to the daq channel id.

 ### Exercise 3.
-Diffusing and smearing punctual detector energy deposits
+Diffusing and smearing of punctual detector energy deposits

 For testing some of the processes present at the detector library we will generate a dummy Geant4 Monte Carlo simulation where we have a simple gas box filled with gas at high pressure.

-We will use the geometry defined at the `geometry.gdml` file, and the simulation conditions described inside `electron.rml`.
+We will use the geometry defined at the `geometry.gdml` file, and the simulation conditions described inside `electrons.rml`.
 The geometry defines a variable `GDML_PRESSURE` that allows us to play externally with the pressure/density of the gas, and we need to define before executing the example.
 On top of that we will need to create a directory where the output files will be generated.

 ```
 mkdir data